openztcc/ghidra-scripts/README.md

 This script exports demangled function names from IDA/IDA Pro for importing into Ghidra.
 Based on [this script](https://gist.github.com/hax0kartik/e358ce447a4537bcef534aa8de84817c) which does not demangle before export.

 ### ghidra_function_name_import.py
-Imports function names from a file containing two columns of function names and addresses.
+Imports function names and signatures from a file containing two columns of function names and addresses.
 Function names have spaces and brackets and there contents removed.
 Addresses are in hex format.
+Functions signatures are added as plate comments.
 For very large files the script may need to be run multiple times.

 ### graph_class_hierarchy.py
 Given some parent classes, creates a graph with said classes and all child classes.
 Similar to Ghidras `Data Type Manager -> Display as Graph` but iterates in the opposite direction and can take multiple nodes as starting points.